msmichellegar/flickr/README.md

 ## Tech Stack

 This app is built with *React* on the front-end for dynamic rendering.
 Source files are bundled together with *Webpack*. *SASS* has been used for writing CSS.
 The back-end is built in *Node.js*, using *Hapi.js* as a configuration framework, and *Inert* for serving static files.
 Tests have been written client and server-side in *Tape*, with *Enzyme* integrated for testing React.
 The project is deployed to *Heroku*.
 To communicate with the Flickr API, I used the *Flickr API* Node-wrapper library by @Pomax.
-In the last 24 hours of working on the project, the library developed a JSON parsing error due to changes in the Flickr API.
-I made a fix in the module that restored functionality and made a pull request, but since this has not yet been merged, I published my own patched version of the library on npm for the interim.
-You can find it [here](https://www.npmjs.com/package/flickrapi-patched).

 ## Features